MiguelCastillo/bit-loader/README.md

 });
 ```

-You can configure matching rules in each plugin to specify which module files can be processed by the different plugins.
-Below is an example configuring the `css` plugin to only process files with *css* and *less* extensions:
+You can configure matching rules in a plugin to specify which module files it can process.
+Below is an example configuring the `css` plugin to only process files with `.css` and `.less` extensions:

 ``` javascript
 var bitloader = new Bitloader();